 - Most prominent peaks in the emission spectrum of TMDs originate from radiative recombination of different excitonic species.

-Typical room-temperature emission spectrum of a monolayer TMD consist of single peak which corresponds to neutral A exciton (X0A), composed of a hole residing at the higher-energy sub-band in valence band and an electron in the conduction sub-band with the same spin at ±K points of the Brillion zone.
+Typical room-temperature emission spectrum of a monolayer TMD consists of a single peak which corresponds to neutral A exciton (X0A), composed of a hole residing at the higher-energy sub-band in valence band and an electron in the conduction sub-band with the same spin at ±K points of the Brillion zone.
 Emission of B exciton (X0B), composed of a hole in the lower valence sub-band and an electron in the same-spin conduction band, can be present at energies higher than X0A emission energy, although in most materials it has much lower intensity (<1%).
 MoS2 is one notable exception, where it can be clearly observed, having ~10% intensity of X0A.
 In samples with high carrier concentration (doping), a charge exciton peak (X*A) can be present, typically visible as a low-energy shoulder of the X0A peak.
 In addition to these peaks, multi-layer samples also show a low-energy peak (XI) corresponding to the indirect (KC-ΓV) band gap emission which can appear as a separate broad peak or a pronounced lower-energy shoulder of the X0A peak.

 Material and thickness identification

 PL spectroscopy provides a fast and convenient method for the identification of materials based on their emission wavelength.
 Figure 2a compares room-temperature PL spectra recorded in monolayer crystals of four group VI TMDs.
-Typical peak emission wavelengths for the materials are listed in the table on the left.
+Typical peak emission wavelengths for the materials are listed in the table on the right.

 620 nm (2.0 eV)